 Who are OVO ?

 OVO’s is a totally new way of looking at a phone company.
 Their plans are, in our view, some of the best (if not the best) value in market.
-But on top of the usual calls and data, OVO’s include exclusive access to V8 Supercar, Australian Gymnastics and Audi Racing content (we tell you specifically what you’ll get below)
+But on top of the usual calls and data, OVO’s include exclusive access to a variety of domestic sport including Australian Gymnastics, Superbikes and Audi Racing content (we tell you specifically what you’ll get below)

 OVO is a new, well funded (read: reliable) Australian phone company with something interesting to say.
 The Australian market is crammed to the gills with phone companies offering much the same thing.
 Need proof ?
 Check out our prepaid plans page.
 OVO’s is a totally new way of looking at a phone company.
-On top of the usual calls and data, OVO’s include exclusive access to V8 Supercar content, Australian Gymnastics content and Audi Customer Racing content (we tell you more specifically what you’ll get below.)
+On top of the usual calls and data, OVO’s include exclusive access to a variety of domestic sport including Australian Gymnastics, Superbikes and Audi Racing content (we tell you specifically what you’ll get below)

-Whether you’ll like them and choose to pick them for your SIM used to come down to your view of the content they provide, including V8 Supercars / Audi Customer Racing / Australian Gymnastics.
-Since their August 2016 price plan update, however, their price plans stand on their own even without that content’s appeal.
+Whether you’ll like them and choose to pick them for your SIM used to come down to your view of the content they provide, Since their August 2016 price plan update, however, their price plans stand on their own even without that content’s appeal.

 The concept of content as part of a phone plan is not entirely novel.
 The tier 1 (big) phone companies have, recently, tried to differentiate themselves from each other with some unusual value adds.
 Optus threw in a free Netflix subscription to it’s mobile plans last year.
-You’ll still get a free ‘Pandora’ subscription on some of their plans.
 Telstra have played with their own content provider ‘Presto’ along the way.

 OVO’s foray is different though.
 Optus, Telstra and Vodafone are phone companies first.
-OVO is, in many ways, streaming content (such as the V8 Supercars, or Australian gymnastics coverage they offer ) before anything else.
+OVO is, in many ways, streaming content efore anything else.
 OVO’s model encourages you to ask yourself FIRST whether you like the content and then to get a plan which addressees your phone or tablet usage needs.

-V8 Supercar Content, Australian Gymnastics and Audi Customer Racing is their thing
+Australian Gymnastics, Superbikes and Audi Customer Racing is their thing

 Alongside the TV rights both free to air and subscription, parallel content is now available through OVO Mobile.
-Pick an OVO plan and you’ll have access to historic race videos, interviews with key V8 drivers, live in car telemetry, live trackside commentary and behind the scenes gossip.
+Pick an OVO plan and you’ll have access to historic race videos, interviews with key drivers, live in car telemetry, live track side commentary and behind the scenes gossip.

 Specifically with OVO, you’ll get: